 If you no longer smoke but are using a quit-smoking aid like gum or a patch, your test result may be positive.
 But you may be able to get another test that can show that you are using quit-smoking aids and not tobacco.

-When you stop using nicotine, it can take more than 2 weeks for the levels of nicotine and cotinine in your blood to drop.
-It takes another few weeks after that for the levels in your urine to drop.
+When you stop using nicotine, it can take more than 2 weeks for the levels of cotinine in your blood and urine to drop.